Jackson, Wyoming is a quaint little town set in the Rocky Mountain range with a…

 One of the activities we were most looking forward to during our stay in Cody was a visit to the Buffalo Bill Center of the West as I had heard great things about it.
 And, I was not to be disappointed.
-In fact this not one museum, but is a complex of buildings containing five different museums.
+In fact, this is not one museum but is a complex of buildings containing five different museums.
 It is a place you can easily lose yourself in for a day or more!

 Draper Natural History Museum

 The Draper Natural History Museum offers a deep dive experience into the natural history and ecology of the Greater Yellowstone area, including what you will experience in the National Park itself.
-It has a host of great exhibits that give and in depth overview of the flora and fauna of the area.
+It has a host of great exhibits that give an in-depth overview of the flora and fauna of the area.

 Plains Indian Museum

-Probably our least favorite of the five museums was the Whitney West Art Museum.
-This is a personal preference, because the museum does host a series of impressive works of art covering the land, people, and wildlife of the West.
+Probably our least favourite of the five museums was the Whitney West Art Museum.
+This is a personal preference because the museum does host a series of impressive works of art covering the land, people, and wildlife of the West.

 Cody Firearms Museum

 We are not big “Firearms” people (if we were this place would have made us orgasmic) but the Cody Firearms Museum is truly impressive in the extensiveness of its collections of firearms, indeed it has the most comprehensive collection of American firearms in the world.
 In 1975, the Winchester Arms Collection, the heart of this museum, adventured west as a loan from the Olin Corporation.
 It was deeded as a gift in 1988.
 To date, the Cody Firearms Museum has over 7,000 firearms with more than 30,000 firearms-related artefacts.

 |Telephone:||T: (307) 587-4771|